Erecting a tarp

 No limits to imagination when erecting your tarp

-Quick and uncomplicated you can build a sloping roof.
+One of the most uncomplicated ways to use your tarp is building a Sloping Roof.
 Depending on the size of the tarp, you can quickly make space for yourself and your backpack.
 The disadvantage of this sloping roof, however, is that only one side is fully protected against the weather.
-The tarp is fixed to the ground along one long side and on the other side on a guy rope fixed between two trees.
-When erecting the tarp in this way you should make sure that a run-off channel has been dug in the soil such that any rainwater running down the sheet does not run underneath the tarp.
+The tarp is fixed to the ground along one long side.
+On the other side it has a guy rope fixed between two trees.
+When erecting the tarp in this way, you should make sure that a run-off channel has been dug in the soil so that any rainwater running down the sheet does not run underneath the tarp.

 A more sophisticated version of the pointed roof can be erected with four tarp poles anchored at the corners.
 In the middle of the tarp, a cable is suspended between two trees or fixed to tarp poles or similar.
 This version offers comfortable space for two ramblers together with all their gear.